 Getting to Elche

 Elche is most easily reached from Alicante airport, and is also easily reached from Murcia or Almeria.
-To find the best flights from your local airport try Skyscanner.
+We recommend Jet2.com, or you can find the best flights from your local airport using Skyscanner.

 From Alicante airport, it is an easy drive of approximately 20 km (see Holiday Autos for great low-cost car hire in Spain).
 There are also regular buses and trains between the two cities, and from Murcia – see bus timetables and train timetables.